Adrienne Bailon Wears Ripped High-Waisted Jeans & Oversized Shirt In Quarantine

 “Girl, your hair is so gorgeous!
 I wish mine was naturally curly,” a fourth admirer commented.

 Bailon is no stranger to impressing her loyal social media following with her outfit posts.
 As previously reported by The Inquisitr, she wore a white crop top and spotty skirt while in Italy for a summer vacation.
-She paired the ensemble with flip flops and accessorized herself with a large hat and wrapped a small bag around her body.
+She paired the ensemble with flip-flops and accessorized herself with a large hat and wrapped a small bag around her body.